 The first multiple choice question divides the audience into groups or teams.
 For example, the first question could ask what part of the country participants are from, which department they’re in, if they did the assigned reading, etc. Responses to all following questions are grouped into those categories and displayed together on the live response charts.

-Note: While Poll Everywhere offers several different activity types including Clickable image, Open-ended, Word cloud, etc., Segmentation is only available on Multiple choice polls.
+Note: While Poll Everywhere offers several different activity types including Clickable image, Open-ended, Word cloud, etc., Segmentation is only available on Multiple choice activities.